alkismavridis/mathasm/README.md

 ### All right.
 But dude, you made those rules out of thin air!
 Why these rules are that way?
 That is correct.
-The instruction set is arbitrary, axiomatic.
+The instruction set is arbitrary, kind of axiomatic.
-As mentioned in the beginning, the ultimate and only goal is to give a set of rules that are able to produce (almost) **any** valid statement and can produce **only** valid statements.
+As mentioned in the beginning, the ultimate and only goal is to find am instruction set that are able to produce (almost) **any** valid statement and can produce **only** valid statements.
 With the assumption that we give valid axioms, of course.

-I did a lot of trial and error until I conclude to the instruction set I presented to you.
+I went through a lot of trial and error until I conclude to the instruction set I presented to you.
+I have already build boolean algebra, arithmetic etc using it.

+The development of the standard instruction set still an ongoing process.
+Trying out different instruction sets, for experiment or curiosity is by itself a huge topic.
+If you want to propose/try alternative instruction sets, you are most welcome to do so!
+As long as it respects the basic rules of MathAsm described above, it can be called a MathAsm instruction set.

-### What kind of trial and error?
+### What kind of trial and error did you go through?
 I started with a very simplistic instruction set.
 Every time I realized that my instruction had limitations, which means that it could generate mathematically valid statements, I had to expand it.
 Every time I realized that my instruction set was too loose, which means that it could produce invalid statements, I had to make it stricter.

-### Does this mean that the current instruction set might change again?
-Of course!
-MathAsm is on its start.
-If you used MathAsm and could not generate a statement that you consider valid, or generated an invalid statement, please share with us your suggestions!

-Trying out different instruction sets, for experiment or curiosity is by itself a huge topic.
-If you want to propose/try alternative instruction sets, you are most welcome to do so!

 ### Ok, ok.
 Tell me about how the current instruction set was born.
 What was your starting point?